 If you suspect that there is a honeybee colony or wasp nest in or around your home, you should contact Tucson’s bee removal experts immediately and one of our highly trained technicians will:

 - Inspection and identify the infestation.

 - Discuss their findings with you and provide treatment options/recommendations.

 - Perform the agreed upon treatment to ensure the safety of you and your family.

 - Provide recommendations for preventing future infestations.

-When Should You Call a Bee Removal & Wasp Control
+When Should You Call a Bee & Wasp Removal

 It’s very common to have honeybee activity around your home as they perform their pollinating and foraging tasks.
 However, a large swarm or ball of honeybees on your house or several honeybees coming in and out of voids in walls or trees should be cause for alarm.
 Wasps flying around outside can also be common, but if you see them hanging upside down under patios or flying around inside the home, a professional should be called.